Legich55555/uvc2http/README.md

 # uvc2http
-Linux tool for video streaming from USB cameras.
+A Linux tool for video streaming from USB cameras.

 Uvc_streamer is an alternative for mjpg_streamer.
 It is targeted for small Linux devices (like routers with OpenWrt).